brundonsmith/sovereignty/README.md

 - **prefabs**: A collection of `GameObject`s that you want to share between scenes, use multiple times, or just store as separate files for organization purposes.
 Objects inside scenes can extend a prefab, and even override specific aspects of them to create variations.
 - **components**: These encompass all of your custom programming (scripting) logic.
 They are the only things exported from a project that are not static data.
 Each custom component is a class that extends `Component` and can interact with its object's other components and/or other objects in the scene, via "hooks" (methods), to create custom behavior.

+True documentation for these structures is forthcoming.
+For now, you can look under `example-project/` to see examples of most of what's been implemented.

 ## Roadmap
 #### Planned features
 - Prefab inheritance